-In the 21st century, university students across the US and at UM-Flint will be increasingly diverse, increasingly socially engaged and aware, and increasingly technology and information-sharing oriented.
-In less than 30 years, the majority of the US population will be people of color and in less than 25 years, the majority of workers in the US will.
-Experience working in diverse contexts will be a top-five work related competency that employers will be looking for in the next five years.
-Finally, in the 21st century, projections indicate that margins of inequality could increase across race, class, and gender, unless the next generation is committed and prepared to positively change our trajectory.
+In the 21st century, university students across the United States and UM-Flint will be increasingly diverse, increasingly socially engaged and aware, and increasingly technology and information-sharing oriented.
+In less than 30 years, the majority of the U.S. population will be people of color and in less than 25 years, the majority of workers in the nation will be people of color.
+Experience working in diverse contexts will be a top-five work-related competency that employers will look for in the next five years.
+Finally, in the 21st century, projections indicate that margins of inequality could increase across race, class, and gender unless the next generation is committed and prepared to positively change our trajectory.
 In the spirit of the students who founded the ICC and the staff and administration that worked to establish it, we intend to fully commit ourselves to making sure that our students are fully prepared to make that positive change.

 Welcome to Intercultural Center

 What is a Land Acknowledgement

 A land acknowledgement is a formal statement, and a small but meaningful gesture to recognize indigenous populations and their relationship to the land.
 It serves as an effort to call attention to the important historical and contemporary relationships of Native inhabitants who were traditional stewards of the land.
 While it may seem inadequate in many ways, to simply make mention of the painful history of violent oppression of Native populations connected to this land, it is even less adequate to avoid the acknowledgement altogether.

 Land acknowledgements usually occur at the beginning of a formal or informal gathering, and have become normative in numerous other countries around the world.
 Our hope is that use of the land acknowledgement we are providing becomes normative at the University of Michigan-Flint at all events, and spreads from there.